Breast cancer is rare in young women. Fewer than five percent of all breast cancers diagnosed in the U.S. occur in women

 Age itself does not greatly affect breast cancer treatment.
 Treatment options are based mainly on cancer stage and tumor characteristics, such as hormone receptor status and HER2/neu status.

 Age may play a role in the choice of certain treatment options over others.
 For example, younger women may be more likely to prefer lumpectomy (also called breast conserving surgery) over mastectomy.

 Whether or not a woman has gone through menopause can affect some breast cancer treatments.
 For example, aromatase inhibitors are only used to treat postmenopausal breast cancer and are not an option for premenopausal women (unless ovarian suppression is also part of treatment).
-Younger women who go into early menopause because of breast cancer treatment should take tamoxifen until there is no chance they are still premenopausal.
+Younger women who go into early menopause because of chemotherapy should take tamoxifen until there is no chance they are still premenopausal.